pravega/pravega-operator/doc/tier2.md

     Note: the secret name must be same as the secret name of other SegmentStore TLS materials, so all the materials can be mounted together.

-    Assuming that the file is named `ecs-tls.yaml`
+    Assuming that the file is named `ecs-tls.yaml`, apply it so it appends, instead of replaces, the SegmentStore TLS secret.
     ```
     $ kubectl apply -f ecs-tls.yaml
     ```